-Smoked cream cheese crab dip is loaded with cream cheese and crab, and has a fantastic smoky flavor that goes perfectly with all the ingredients in this recipe.
-This delicious crab dip is a star appetizer for any get-together and preparing it is easy.
+Smoked cream cheese crab dip recipe is loaded with cream cheese and crab, and has a fantastic smoky flavor that goes perfectly with all the ingredients in this recipe.
+This delicious creamy crab dip is a star appetizer for any get-together and preparing it is easy.

 Is there any appetizer better than warm crab dip?
 If you're a fan of crab and cream cheese, then the answer is a definite No!
 This creamy dish is always a welcome treat no matter when or where it's served.